Welthungerhilfe/cgm-ml/src/data_utils/dataset_generation_databricks/SETUP.md

 # Databricks setup for new user

-A new user should setup cgm-ml git(hub) repository by following steps defined above.
+A new user should setup cgm-ml git(hub) repository

+* Repos -> Add Repo
+	* cgm-ml with HTTPS
+	* open databricks notebook
+* Create git access token
+	* Go to https://github.com/settings/tokens and create a token -> remember this
+* User settings -> Git integration:
+	* Select: Github, Supply your github handle + token